-6. Set up your chatbot without testing
+6. The most dangerous of your chatbot mistakes: set up your chatbot without testing

 Nothing screams more unprofessional than a bad, uncompleted chatbot.
 You should deploy your chatbot when it’s at least usable and keep improving it along the way.
 It’s better to start with a simple chatbot than with a complex and unfinished one.
 Moreover, you can tell your chatbot user that your bot is still under improvement and ask them for their feedback.

 Testing your chatbot before it goes online will highlight any potential errors and allow you to correct them before your customers or prospects stumble on those errors.
 This will prevent you from creating disappointment or frustration and not getting the expected return on investment.